p-misner/VirtualRealityDrivingSim/Triggers/triggers.md

 ### Building a NavMesh
 * For the character to walk, first you must create a NavMesh from the terrain.
 Refer to this [link](https://docs.unity3d.com/Manual/nav-BuildingNavMesh.html) for details

+## Leading Car
+(these are v rough, will be updated, sorry)
+1. Place an AI control car into the scene
+2. Tag it with 'Leading'
+3. To start/stop drag the `Start Stop Script` onto cubes and ensure correct variables are checked.